Quantinuum/tierkreis/docs/source/worker/native_workers/nexus_worker.md

 The Nexus worker exposes the following elementary tasks to the user.

 - `upload_circuit`.
-A wrapper around `qnexus.circuits.upload`, which is intended to be parallelised using a Tierkreis `map`.
+A wrapper around `qnexus.upload`, which is intended to be parallelised using a Tierkreis `map`.
 - `start_execute_job`.
 A wrapper around `qnuexs.jobs.start_execute_job` that takes a `BackendConfig` to specify what hardware the circuits should be run on.
 - `is_running`.
 A wrapper around `qnexus.jobs.status` that will fail if an unsuccessful terminal state is received, return `False` if the job is successfully completed and return `True` otherwise.
+- `upload_hugr`.
+Similar to `upload_circuit` using the Hugr representation instead.
+- `cost`.
+A wrapper around `qnexus.cost` estimating the cost of running a provided Hugr for number of shots.

 The full api is available in the {py:mod}`API Docs <nexus_worker>`.